Arden2ByteCode

-Arden2ByteCode is a free Arden Syntax compiler.
+Arden2ByteCode is a libreware compiler for the Arden Syntax markup language.
 The compiler translates HL7 International Arden Syntax for Medical Logic Modules (MLMs) to Java Bytecode.
 The Arden Syntax is a standardized language that can be used to express medical knowledge.

 Arden2ByteCode runs on the Java Virtual Machine and can be used on a wide variety of platforms.

 Arden2ByteCode is accompanied by Arden4Eclipse a plugin for the eclipse framework that allows easy development of medical logic modules.

 History

 Arden2ByteCode was developed as a part or the Lower Saxony research network "Design of Environments for Ageing" (GAL).
 The GAL network was supported by the Lower Saxony Ministry of Science and Culture through the "Niedersächsisches Vorab" grant programme (grant ZN 2701).

 Most of the initial development was done in 2011 by Daniel Grunwald.